-I am currently travelling across Germany for 50 days, blogging and using Social Media to share with my readers some of the coolest youth hotspots across the country.
+I visited Germany for 50 days, blogging and using social media to share with my readers some of the coolest youth hotspots across the country.

-Key part of my trip was gaining access to mobile internet so that I can share the trip real-time.
+Key part of my trip was gaining access to mobile internet so that I could share the trip real-time.

 I’ve given you the lowdown of mobile internet options I discovered in the course of my research which I hope will me of help to you when planning your trip to Germany in the future. ( PS Here is the link to my resource page on how to enjoy Germany on a budget )

 2. If your phone is unlocked- Buy a Prepaid German simcard with flat internet data plans

 To buy a simcard from a German mobile operator requires you to be a German citizen.

 My tip: I would give the name of a “german friend” and their birth date plus address.